 Posted aviation fuel prices change daily in Spain, and you’ll always pay a higher price when not using contract fuel or aviation fuel cards.
 Spain charges both value-added tax (VAT) and mineral oil tax (MOT) on non-commercial fuel uplifts.
 Charter (non-scheduled commercial) operators may be able to avoid VAT and MOT by showing their Air Operator Certificate (AOC) to the fueler and confirming that fuel receipt states “commercial.”
 Other charges associated with fuel in Spain include into-plane fees and late-night fuel surcharge at some locations.
 These late-night fees usually apply for fuel uplifts after 2200 local.

 Aviation fuel cards and Euros are accepted for fuel payment, but consumer credit cards and other cash currencies are not accepted at LEMD.
-The UVair Fuel Program can assist with pricing and arrangement for this airport.

 6. In-flight catering